MirRaonaq/MoodPlayer/README.md

 # MoodPlayer

-## iOS App

-Supports 11.0 and above
+Supports iOS 11.0 and above.

-Play a random song from your library based on your mood.
+Play random music from your library based on your mood.